dbdoan/Portfolio-Display/README.md

 Projects are displayed dynamically using data from my self-hosted Strapi CMS, giving the site a modular and easily updatable structure.
 While the current version reflects my early learning phase, it's a work in progress — and I’m excited to evolve it as my skills continue to grow.

 ## Roadmap
-- [ ] Re-develop or improve About-Me portion
+- [x] Re-develop or improve About-Me portion
-- [ ] Re-develop project display slots to be more modularly
+- [ ] Re-develop project display slots to be modular
 - [ ] Add glow to hover on social media icons